yuchanns/srslog/README.md

 go test
 ```

-But we've also provided a test coverage script that will show you which
+Also a test coverage command will show you which
 lines of code are not covered:

 ```
-script/coverage --html
+go test -v ./... -coverprofile coverage.out -covermode count go tool cover -func coverage.out
 ```

-That will open a new browser tab showing coverage information.

 # License

 This project uses the New BSD License, the same as the Go project itself.